DanDevel/ARTStroio/README.md

 "Tokens NOT SHOWING":

-- Capital letters was misspelling the account address.
+1 - Capital letters was misspelling the account address.
 - example: account: 0x000a0b0c was loading : 0x000A0B0C this was generating a bug on addresses.

+2 - String was beeing compared with type object instead the objects value (string inside).